Articles & Guides

 The positive academic effects of daycare attendance may even go further than that.
 One study by the National Institute of Child Health and Human Development (NICHD) finds that attending a high quality child care is correlated with higher academic grades and admission to more selective colleges.

-4. Kids get health benefits from going to daycare.
+4. Kids can get health benefits from going to daycare

 Child care isn’t directly designed to improve kids’ physical health, but a growing body of research suggests that it’s having a positive impact.
-Kids who attend daycare before the age of 18 months have a lower risk of asthma by age 7, according to one study.
+Kids who attend daycare before the age of 18 months have a lower risk of asthma by age 7, according to a 2020 report.

-Attendance in early childhood education programs, specifically, is also linked to improvements in the number of kids receiving routine immunizations.
-Though there are some exemptions allowed, all 50 states require routine immunizations in order to attend daycare.
+Attendance in early childhood education programs, specifically, has also been linked to improvements in the number of kids receiving routine immunizations.
 And, while kids are likely to get sick at daycare, experts say exposure to certain pathogens earlier in life can actually be beneficial.
 One Dutch study, for example, found that kids who attended daycare and contracted acute gastroenteritis (a common stomach bug) before age 1 were less likely to get it later on.

 At the end of the day, parents need high quality daycare to be available so they can succeed in their careers and take care of other responsibilities.
-When women, especially, have access to high quality child care, it strengthens their participation in the workforce and majorly boosts their earnings potential.
+When women, especially, have access to high quality child care, it can strengthen their participation in the workforce and majorly boost their earnings potential.